xnetmobile/docs/docs/reactivation.md

 # Reactivation Walkthrough Guide

 Welcome to the XNET Reactivation Walkthrough Guide!
-In this guide, we'll walk you through the process of creating your new XNET login account and reactivating your XNET WiFi access points.
+In this guide, we'll walk you through the process of creating your new XNET login account and reactivating your XNET Wi-Fi access points.
 Please follow each step carefully to ensure a smooth reactivation experience.

 Let's get started!